DevEnjoysMath/DevEnjoysMath/README.md

 # 👋 Hi there, I'm Dev

 🎓 **Computer Science student at Trinity College Dublin**
-💡 Passionate about startups and solving real-world problems with AI
+💡 Passionate about solving real-world problems with AI
 🌐 I believe in creating value, not just writing code.

 ---